Empathy: Ethics

 In the 2007 book The Ethics of Care and Empathy, philosopher Michael Slote introduces a theory of care-based ethics that is grounded in empathy.
-His claim is that moral motivation does, and should, stem from a basis of empathic response.
-He claims that our natural reaction to situations of moral significance are explained by empathy.
-He explains that the limits and obligations of empathy and in turn morality are natural.
+He claims that moral motivation does, and should, stem from a basis of empathic response, and that our natural reaction to situations of moral significance are explained by empathy.
+He explains that the limits and obligations of empathy, and in turn morality, are natural.
 These natural obligations include a greater empathic and moral obligation to family and friends and to those close to us in time and space.
 Our moral obligation to such people seems naturally stronger to us than that to strangers at a distance.
 Slote explains that this is due to the natural process of empathy.
 He asserts that actions are wrong if and only if they reflect or exhibit a deficiency of fully developed empathic concern for others on the part of the agent.
+In a 2011 article, philosopher Michael Slote delves deeply into how empathy plays a role in moral judgment, suggesting that our ability to understand and determine right from wrong is influenced by empathy.
+He further stated that being able to empathize with others helps us stay away from behaviors that some deem to be unreasonable or heartless, which can happen because of a lack of empathy.